How to Choose the Best Lenses

 - Afraid of Lasik?
 This new interactive quiz separates fact from fiction

-- The LASIK experience: learn what happens before, during and after laser eye surgery surgery
+- About the LASIK experience: before, during and after laser eye surgery surgery

 Why Choosing the Right Eyeglass Lenses Is So Important